 What does this mean for my favorite TV shows and movies?

-The most immediate impact audiences will feel from the strike comes from late night talk shows, with The Late Show with Stephen Colbert, Jimmy Kimmel Live!, The Tonight Show Starring Jimmy Fallon, and Late Night with Seth Meyers all going into re-runs effective immediately.
-HBO’s Last Week Tonight with John Oliver and NBC’s Saturday Night Live are expected to follow suit.
+The most immediate impact audiences felt from the strike came from late night talk shows, with The Late Show with Stephen Colbert, Jimmy Kimmel Live!, The Tonight Show Starring Jimmy Fallon, and Late Night with Seth Meyers all going into re-runs effective immediately.
+HBO’s Last Week Tonight with John Oliver and NBC’s Saturday Night Live quickly followed suit.

 What do other unions think of the strike?

-A number of other unions have come out in public support of the WGA strike, including the Directors Guild of America, SAG-AFTRA (the Screen Actors Guild), the American Federation of Musicians, and the UK Writers Guild, with the latter asking its members not to work on U.S. productions during the strike’s duration.
+A number of other unions came out in public support of the WGA strike as soon as it was announced, including the Directors Guild of America, SAG-AFTRA (the Screen Actors Guild), the American Federation of Musicians, and the UK Writers Guild, with the latter asking its members not to work on U.S. productions during the strike’s duration.

-We have a calendar of upcoming superhero movies — but will any of them have to shift their release dates because of this strike?
+We have a calendar of upcoming superhero movies — but will any of them have to shift their release dates even further because of this strike?